Jasper-27/JBot/README.md

 I made this Discord bot purely for fun.
 I have it running on a very old Intel Atom PC at my house.
 I have put the code online in case anyone has any suggestions, or wants a base for a similar project.

 ### Features
 - Keeps track of how many times each user says the word "nice"
 - Replies "General Kenobi" to the message "Hello There"
 - Kicks and messages user if they spam the message "Nice"
 - Reacts with a 🤮 when a user's message contains the word "uwu"
+- Commands
++ jbot: kick <user>
++ jbot: save

 ### Features I want to implement